misskey-dev/misskey/README.md

 <h3 align="left">Interface</h3>
 <p align="left">
-No UI fits for everyone.
-Therefore, Misskey has a highly customizable UI for your taste.
+Highly customizable UI for your taste.
+We understand no UI fits for everyone.
 You can edit layouts of your timeline, place selectable widgets you can easily move and create your unique home as this place will be your home.
 </p>

 ---